Transgender-Resource-Wiki/transgender-resource-wiki.github.io/docs/travelling/travelling.md

 ## Where is safe?

 <p>Wherever you decide to go, try to stick to cities, as the people there tend to be more progressive and accepting than in the countryside.
 Some safe places you can travel to include the United States (Blue states only; avoid connecting flights in red states), Canada, Western & Northern Europe, Australia, and New Zealand.</p>
 <p>In the following places you will probably be fine, but will need to be cautious about certain things.
 People may stare, especially older people, but violence is very unlikely; try to stick to tourist areas.
-Japan (avoid onsen w/o bottom surgery), the UK (AKA FART Island[^1]), Taiwan, Thailand, & Malta.</p>
+Japan (avoid onsen w/o bottom surgery), the UK (AKA FART Island<span markdown="1">[^1]</span>), Taiwan, Thailand, & Malta.</p>

 ## Resource Links